 Bullock Texas State History Museum in Austin

-The Bullock Texas State History Museum is the state's official history museum and features three floors of Texas History Galleries with artifacts that span more than 13,000 years, as well as an IMAX® Theatre, a 4D special-effects theater, convenient on-site parking, a café and Museum Store.
-Located in downtown Austin, the Museum welcomes 450,000 visitors each year.
+The Bullock Texas State History Museum is the state's official history museum and features three floors of Texas History Galleries with artifacts that span more than 16,000 years, as well as an IMAX® Theatre, a multi-sensory theater, convenient on-site parking, a café and Museum Store.
+Located in downtown Austin, the Museum welcomes many diverse visitors each year.
 Since 2001, more than 7 million visitors have been immersed in the stories of Texas, connecting historical relevance to a contemporary world.
 The Museum collaborates with more than 700 museums, libraries, archives and individuals to display original historical artifacts and host exhibitions that illuminate and celebrate Texas history and culture.

-Exhibitions explore Texas history and culture and the state’s relationship to the world.
-History, science, technology, and culture are all examined through a robust schedule of dynamic, special exhibitions.
-In 2016, the Museum will host exhibitions that explore the farm-to-table movement, Nazi propaganda, the history of music festivals, Stevie Ray Vaughan, and prohibition (before and after alcohol was legalized).
+Special exhibitions explore Texas history and culture and the state’s relationship to the world.
+History, science, technology, and culture are all examined through a robust schedule of dynamic, temporary exhibitions.
+In 2019, the Museum will host exhibitions that explore the impact of WWI in America, science fiction westerns and the future of space exploration.

-The Texas History Galleries feature an incredible diversity of 500 ever-changing artifacts.
+The Texas History Galleries feature hundreds of ever-changing artifacts.
 From the first Native American inhabitants to 20th century space exploration, rare artifacts convey the successes, struggles, and innovations of Texans.
 In addition, the Museum is the permanent home of the 300 year old French shipwreck La Belle, an exhibition that includes the extraordinary remains of the ship's hull and cargo and highlights the excavation and conservation process.

 A Destination for Film

-Experience the very best cinematic experience in the all-digital, state-of-the-art IMAX® Theatre.
-Home to the biggest screen in Texas — six stories tall — the IMAX Theatre offers daily screenings of both award-winning documentaries and feature films.
+Experience the very best cinematic experience in the all-digital, state-of-the-art Laser IMAX® Theatre.
+Home to one of the biggest screens in Texas — six stories tall — the IMAX Theatre offers daily screenings of both award-winning documentaries and feature films.

-Enjoy one of the most beautiful film experiences in Austin, the Museum's Texas Spirit Theater, a special-effects space that immerses visitors in the film with crackling lightning, pounding rain, and a few other fun surprises.
+Enjoy the most unique film experience in Austin, the Museum's Texas Spirit Theater, a muti-sensory space that immerses visitors in the film with crackling lightning, pounding rain, and a few other fun surprises.
 Texas is a part of film history and continues to be a hub of talent and creativity.
-The film program includes daily screenings of the Museum's signature films and scheduled programming like the Texas Focus Series, Giant Screen Classics, premiers, and special features.
+The film program includes daily screenings of the Museum's signature films and scheduled programming like the Texas Focus Series, Reel Women in Film Series, premiers, and special features.

 Programs & Events